BabGee/g-bizness/README.md

 The application allows users add to cart products and checkout.
 It allows admins to add different Categories and products in the backend.

-:loudspeaker:
-**Notice:** This project has been initiated while learning Python 3 and the Django framework.
-The purpose of this project is purely for me the opportunity to learn coding and designing a e- commerce web system and eventually to experience the challenges a full stack developer might face in its day job.
-It is still under development and all features are not completed yet!
-If you notice any coding error or security issue or if you have recommendations on design, coding or recommendations in general do not hesitate to contact me.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See installing instructions for notes on how to deploy the project on a live system.